department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-research-plan.md

 * In what situations might a user want to jump directly from one tool to another?

 ### Hypotheses
 * Users want to be able to jump from any part of MHV on VA.gov back to the MHV on the VA.gov landing page.
-They will do this by clicking on the VA logo in the top left of the website.
+They will do this by clicking on the VA logo at the top left of the website.
-* Users expect to be able to directly navigate from a page 2+ levels down in the IA (Allergies) to a page 2+ levels down in the IA in a different section of the tool (Inbox).
+* Users expect to be able to directly navigate from a child (or sub-tool, e.g. Sent of Secure messages) of a tool to a child of another tool.
 * Mobile users will default to using the "menu" button in the primary navigation bar when trying to navigate from one part of MHV on VA.gov to another.
 * Mobile users will rarely use breadcrumbs to navigate.